Mogensen–Scott encoding: Lists

 The empty list case has no data.
 The cons case data are the head element and the list's tail, which are served as the arguments to the corresponding handler.

 When a Scott list is supplied with two handlers, it calls the appropriate one with its corresponding data.
-Scott encoded values perform a choice between the sum data type cases.
+Scott encoded values embody a choice between the sum data type's cases.